gakimball/ganymede/README.md

 - `npm start`: build for development
 - `npm run build`: build for production
+- `npm test`: run unit tests
+- `npm run typecheck`: run TypeScript compiler (no emit)

-To use the database features of the app, you also need GNU Recutils installed.
-Specifically, the commands `recins` and `recdel` must be in your PATH.
+To use the database features of the app, you also need [GNU Recutils](https://www.gnu.org/software/recutils/) installed.
+Specifically, the commands `recsel`, `recins` and `recdel` must be in your PATH.

 ## Databases